 PCOM’s legacy bridges generations, from the DO Class of 1976 to South Georgia’s Class of 2024.
-Over nearly 125 years, the College has expanded from one campus to three, shaping diverse, compassionate physicians.
+Over nearly 125 years, the College has expanded from one campus to three, shaping caring and compassionate physicians.
 Kenneth J. Veit, DO '76, MBA, FACOFP, PCOM’s provost and senior vice president for academic affairs, and Joanne M. Jones, MBA, chief of campus operations and career counselor at PCOM South Georgia, have played key roles in this evolution, leading with a commitment to progress while upholding PCOM’s core values.
 As PCOM continues training future healthcare leaders, we celebrate the dedication that unites our past, present and future.

 PCOM has a long history of graduating skilled physicians, from well before Dr. Veit’s class of 1976 to last year’s South Georgia DO Class of 2024.
 A dedicated member of the PCOM community for decades, Dr. Veit joined the faculty in 1980 and went on to serve as dean of academic affairs from 1992 to 2022—the longest deanship in PCOM’s history.
 In 2009, he was also named provost, further shaping the College’s growth and development over his tenure.